Councils begin not getting enough salt for winter

 Councillor Bill McKay, from Peterborough, said: “We’ve learned the lessons of last year and have made sure we have enough to be able to go mental with it during the first couple of days of mild frost, after which we won’t have any.

-Roy Hobbs, chief executive of Steadbury Burgh Council, said: “Salt is just one of those things you don’t want to have too much of.
-It’s really bad for you.
-I remember receiving a leaflet from the council about it.
+Roy Hobbs, chief executive of Steadbury Council, said: “Salt is really bad for you.
+I got a leaflet from the council about it.
 It featured a cartoon character called ‘Spammy the Salt’ and had massive orange writing.”

-He added: “This year I have sent dozens of my staff to salt depots in the UK, Europe and beyond so that they could gaze in wonder at the huge piles and then come home immediately without ordering any of it.
+He added: “I’ve sent dozens of my staff to salt depots in the UK, Europe and beyond so that they can gaze in wonder at the huge piles and then come home immediately without ordering any of it.
 I like to think I run a pretty tight ship.”

-“They will be able to comment on the lack of salt while lorries drive back and forth behind them and a balding man in a high-visibility jacket periodically appears to clarify the absence of salt.
+“Lorries will drive back and forth behind them and a balding man in a high-visibility jacket will appear periodically to clarify the absence of salt.”